ginstrom/paladin-novel/chapters/22_house-divided.md

 "Something like that."
 Gond's smile was rueful.
 "Though I suppose I'm not doing it alone."

 Indeed, the burden was shared.
 Sim had thrown himself into his new role, his shoulders squared with newfound purpose as he worked late into each night by candlelight, carefully transcribing ancient texts with Silviana.
-His gentle hands moved with steady precision across parchment, recording the scattered knowledge of Alanyi's rites and teachings.
+His gentle hands moved with painstaking deliberation across parchment, each letter formed with the careful concentration of someone for whom writing was still a struggle.
+More often than not, Silviana would speak the ancient words aloud while Sim listened with closed eyes, committing them to memory rather than parchment—his faith had always been one of the heart rather than the written word.
 The elven lore-keeper proved invaluable, her ancient memory holding songs and ceremonies that had been lost to human knowledge for centuries.

 The military preparations continued as well, but with new purpose.
 Elena coordinated with the elven forces, planning strikes that would not only disrupt the slave trade but also secure locations where Alanyi's temples could be rebuilt.
 Thorek worked with his Iron Covenant allies to ensure their assault on the inland strongholds would leave room for healing and restoration rather than just destruction.